iainjmitchell/twitTweet/README.md

 #twitTweet
-A simple jQuery Twitter plugin.</br>
+A simple jQuery Twitter plugin.

 The git repository history also serves as an example of TDD with Javascript.

 #Requirements